 All About The People: Nuraghe Sardo, Rome

-I wrote a recent post about my top 5 food memories of all time, and everytime I read it I have two reactions.
-One that almost brings me to tears of happiness, loving to romanticize these memories, some from a decade ago, and the other reaction is thinking that this list of 5 does not even scratch the surface on meals that changed my life.
+I wrote a recent post about my top five food memories of all time, and as I read it I have two reactions; One that brings me pure joy, loving to romanticize these meals, some from a decade ago.
+The other reaction, is thinking that this list of five does not even scratch the surface of meals that changed my life.
 So, where does that leave me...all these wonderful memories and no blog post to show for them!

 When I really start to break it down though, the food always tastes better with great service and great company.
 The memories that are worthy of being added to the list of ‘greatest meals’ exist because they are also immediately associated to great people.

 The Food is all about the people.
-I will say it again, the Food is all about the people.
+All about the people.

-Over the coming months and potentially years, I want to do a monthly dedication post.
-A dedication post to great restaurants and food, but really an appreciation post for great service, for thoughtful farming, for brilliant cookery, and maybe the most important of them all, for front of house excellence.
-Those that leave you beaming because of the experience they gave you, these are the hard working folks of my beloved industry that I always want to make sure I tip my hat too!
+This is a dedication post to great restaurants, but really an appreciation post for great service, for thoughtful farming, for brilliant cookery, and maybe the most important of them all for me, front of house excellence.
+Those that leave you up on cloud nine from the experience they gave you; these are the hard working folks of my beloved industry that don’t always get the love, so a tip of my hat to you!

 Il dolce far niente. – It is sweet doing nothing.